PacificBiosciences/paraphase/README.md

 As genes of the same family can be highly similar to each other in sequence and not easy to differentiate, variant calls are made against one selected gene from the gene family (e.g. the gene is selected when the family has a gene and a pseudogene).
 Exceptions are SMN1 (paralog SMN2), PMS2 (pseudogene PMS2CL), STRC (pseudogene STRCP1), NCF1 (pseudogenes NCF1B and NCF1C) and IKBKG (pseudogene IKBKGP1).
 In these families, haplotypes are assigned to each gene in the family, i.e. gene or paralog/pseudogene, and variants are called against the gene (or paralog/pseudogene) for the gene (or paralog/pseudogene) haplotypes, respectively.
 Variants calls can be made against the gene only for these five families if `--gene1only` is specified.

 2. `_realigned_tagged.bam`: This BAM file can be loaded into IGV for visualization of haplotypes (group reads by `HP` tag and color alignments by `YC` tag).
+All haplotypes are aligned against the gene of interest.
 Tutorials/Examples are provided for medically relevant genes (See below).

 3. `.json`: Output file summerizing haplotypes and variant calls for each sample.
 In brief, a few generally used fields are explained below.
 - `final_haplotypes`: phased haplotypes